Restaurant Wage & Hour

 - Improperly taking tip credits

 Employees are often not aware that they are being denied a significant portion of their compensation.
 Even those who suspect mishandling of their tips may be afraid to take action for fear of losing their jobs (illegal retaliation) or because the infraction seems too small.
 Fortunately, our knowledgeable New York employment law attorneys can review your situation as follows:

 - Determine if bringing a claim is in your interest

 - Advise you of what action you can take

 - Hold your current or former employer financially accountable to you should you choose

 Through years of success, our attorneys have become known as zealous advocates not to be taken lightly by restaurateurs and the attorneys who defend them.
 This reputation bolsters our effectiveness in all manner of employment law cases arising in the hospitality industry, including the on-the-job discrimination and harassment that is frighteningly commonplace.Learn more about New York wage and hour lawyers fighting for service workers

 Hospitality workers work hard and are entitled to every cent they earn, whether through tips or regular wages.
 Our team of NYC wage and hour attorneys at the law firm of Joseph & Kirschenbaum LLP has the legal knowledge, litigation experience and reputation to hold current or even former employers accountable for violations that deprive their workers of hard-earned income.
-Call our office today toll free at 1.866.348.7394 or contact us online to schedule a free intake consultation with one of our attorneys.
+Call our office today at (212) 688-5640 or contact us online to schedule a free intake consultation with one of our attorneys.
 Se habla espanol.